DorFerenc/MeshGenerationPOC/README.md

 3. Remove degenerate triangles
 4. Apply Laplacian smoothing
 5. Apply bilateral smoothing
-6. Save the resulting mesh as a .msh file
+6. Save the resulting mesh in one of the supported formats (.ply, .vtp, .stl, .vtk)
-7. (Optional) Visualize the resulting mesh
+8. (Optional) Visualize the resulting mesh

 ## Testing